meithecatte/miniforth/README.md

    and `1` means interpreting.
  - `#DISK` is not a variable, but the saved disk number of the boot media

+## Trying it out

+When Miniforth boots, no prompt will be shown on the screen.
+However, if what you're typing is being shown on the screen, it is working.
+You can:

+ - do some arithmetic: `1 2 + u.`
+ - load the code I've developed on top of Miniforth: `1 load`
+   - browse that code: `7 21 index`, `7 1000 read-block`, `1000 list`

 ## Building a disk image

 If you have Nix installed, get the build dependencies with `nix-shell`.